The House of the Dead III: Gameplay

 Extra lives and bonus points are also handled differently.
 In the previous arcade installments, nothing would happen if a player had all five lives and gained another.
 Now the player can have up to nine lives at a time, and any additional lives are turned into bonus points.
 In the previous games, bonus points could also be gained by shooting hidden objects such as a golden frog, or coin.
 The House of the Dead III expands upon this, introducing a silver coin that can be shot repeatedly, a wind-up robot that must be shot several times, and a golden miniature version of the recurring boss The Magician.
 Decaying zombies and weak points on stunned bosses can also be shot repeatedly for gaining extra points.

 On the Xbox, PC, PlayStation 3 and Wii versions, there is a "Time Attack" mode where the player's lives come in the form of a timer, starting at 45 seconds.
 Excellent, Good, Faster and Twin Shots give extra time, as do clocks in the background, successful rescue events and end-of-stage bonuses.
 Getting hit by a zombie subtracts 7 seconds, projectiles subtract 5, and bosses subtract 15.
 Stunning a boss grants the player 10 seconds.
 Every successful hit on the final boss also grants two seconds, and does not require a stun.
 The game cannot be continued if the timer reaches zero, and at the end of each game Dr. Curien gives his analysis of the player's performance.
 The player may also note the average distance at which they managed to hold back the undead in metres.

 Development

-The early screens showed the game rendered with the technique of Cel shading which made the game look like a color cartoon, characters even had black outlines.

-However, the idea was soon abandoned and the final product was rendered similar to the previous games with graphics aiming for realism.

-The causes of abandonment are unknown, although it is assumed that the idea of a graphic “cartoon” in a game as violent as HOTD III would not satisfy the fans.
+Early previews of the game utilized Cel shading for the graphical style, with vibrant colors and solid outlines.
+Later previews showed a modified art style, still utilizing, in the words of the developers, "lit, cel-shaded effects" but with "a more realistic polygonal form."
+This too was further modified in development and the final game uses more realistic shading in line with its predecessor.

 The Typing of the Dead 2

 The Typing of the Dead 2 is a revision of The House of the Dead III, and the second The Typing of the Dead game.
-It was developed by Smilebit.
 It was released in Japan for Microsoft Windows on March 6, 2008.
-While The House of the Dead III is a light gun shooter, Typing replaces the gun with the keyboard.
+While The House of the Dead III is a light gun rail shooter, Typing replaces the gun with the keyboard.
 The game is an educational game, as it requires players to enhance their typing skills to be successful.